Nebojša Medojević: Post-referendum era (2007–present)

 During the 2016 US presidential election cycle, Medojević endorsed Donald Trump.
 In a discussion with Vijesti, Medojević criticized Hillary Clinton, stating that "she represents the old foreign policy of interventions, wars, formation of terrorist organizations and regime change, which has brought the world to global catastrophe and to an explosion of terrorism."
 He also stated that Trump's victory would lead to new balances of power in the world.

-Medojević also publicly endorsed political actions of Italian far-right politician Matteo Salvini during the migrant crisis, even naming the immigrants "terrorist army, financed by global banking fascists" on his official Twitter account, publishing series of photos of allegedly militant mid-eastern immigrants, it was later revealed by the media that the photos were not authentic, and were actually made on the set of the Netflix series Dogs of Berlin.
+Medojević also publicly endorsed political actions of Italian far-right politician Matteo Salvini during the migrant crisis, even naming the immigrants "terrorist army, financed by global banking fascists" on his official Twitter account, publishing a series of photos of allegedly militant mid-eastern immigrants, it was later revealed by the media that the photos were not authentic, and were actually made on the set of the Netflix series Dogs of Berlin.

-Medojević is recently known for often sensationalistic accusation of the ruling DPS politicians, as well as some leaders of rival political parties and liberal media journalists for betraying national interests, even for work in interest of a foreign intelligence services and a deep state, as well as kind of George Soros-backed, "globalist lobby", seen Soros as a kind of puppet master secretly controlling the global economy and politics.
-During the late-December 2019, as the new law of legal status of religious communities was adopted by the Parliament of Montenegro, Medojević accuses the Montenegrin authorities, some media and NGOs of allegedly being part of the "Jewish banking, globalist and anti-christian plot", that trying to "eliminate" Christian tradition, values and cultural identity of the country.
+Medojević is recently known for often sensationalistic accusation of the ruling DPS politicians, as well as some leaders of rival political parties and liberal media journalists for betraying national interests.
+He even accused them of working in interest of a foreign intelligence service and a deep state, as well as kind of George Soros-backed, "globalist lobby".
+He had seen Soros as a kind of puppet master secretly controlling the global economy and politics.
+During late-December 2019, as a new law of legal status of religious communities was adopted by the Parliament of Montenegro, Medojević accused the Montenegrin authorities along with some media and NGOs of allegedly being part of the "Jewish banking, globalist and anti-christian plot", that are trying to "eliminate" Christian tradition, values and cultural identity of the country.

-In 2020, Medojević decried COVID-19 as the work of "global Satanists" and "the pedophiles of the Deep State", spearheaded by Bill Gates and George Soros, whose real aim is to topple Donald Trump.
+In 2020, Medojević declared COVID-19 as the work of "global Satanists" and "the pedophiles of the Deep State", spearheaded by Bill Gates and George Soros, whose real aim is to topple Donald Trump.

-On 4 November 2020, Medojević congratulated the "electorial victory and re-election" to Donald Trump at the US presidential election, "Biden's communists tried a coup by voting by letter.
-Caught in the act!”, stated Medojević, sharing Trump's allegations of electoral fraud.
-He also claiming that COVID-19 is an "artificially isolated biological weapon".
+On 4 November 2020, Medojević congratulated the "electorial victory and re-election" to Donald Trump at the US presidential election, saying, "Biden's communists tried a coup by voting by letter.
+Caught in the act!”, sharing Trump's allegations of electoral fraud.
+He also claimed that COVID-19 is an "artificially isolated biological weapon".
 "The goal was the US elections.
 7 days after the historic election theft, the pharmac. corp. promised to have the vaccine.
 The global deep state is the greatest threat to humanity", stated Medojević on his official Twitter account on 10 November.